rphair/frankenwallet/docs/usage/will-testament.md

 1. If that button is missing or not working, install the Lace extension directly from its official page ([on Firefox](https://addons.mozilla.org/en-GB/firefox/addon/lace-wallet/)) or ([on Chrome](https://chromewebstore.google.com/detail/lace/gafhhkghbfjjkeiendhlofajokpaflmk)).
 1. All the following "Cardano wallet" 24-word phrases can then be copied & pasted into the Lace screen where it says "Import wallet".
 If you cannot paste the whole phrase, make sure all individually selected words are an exact match.

-Likewise, list here any **exact web locations** from which your inheritors will need to construct:
+Generally: list here the **exact URLs** (to avoid any possibility of fakes) of:
-- wallet holdings for all the blockchains on which you are listing resources;
+- sites from where your executor should download each type of wallet they will need;
-- all URLs to log into any crypto exchanges that could be storing funds custodially;
+- crypto exchanges where your executor should check for stored funds;
-- all URLs of dApps necessary to reclaim funds from staking arrangements and liquidity pools.
+- any dApps necessary to reclaim funds from staking arrangements and liquidity pools.

 Don't shy away from including abundant and *redundant* detail!
 The fewer people that need to provide "help" to nontechnical, or less technical users, the lesser the chances that your funds will be lost or stolen in the process.